 - Exposing Australian leaders to international experts and key international leaders.

 To achieve its mission ADC Forum has developed an integrated model of high-profile events, industry specific initiatives, information exchange and a leadership awards program.
-ADC Forum’s flagship initiative is the ADC Leadership Retreat, convened annually on Hayman Island.
+ADC Forum’s flagship initiative is the ADC Leadership Retreat, convened annually on the One&Only Hayman Island.
 This ‘invitation only’ two and a half day Retreat brings together Federal Cabinet Ministers from Australia and Asia, State Premiers and Senior Ministers, Chief Executives from the top 100 companies in Australasia, senior government officials, leading international academics and other community leaders to discuss the key issues affecting the nation, the wider region, and the international community.

 ADC Forum also conducts the annual Future Summit which provides a collaborative framework for Australia’s established and emerging leaders to share ideas, exchange views and create defined outcomes to improve Australia’s future.
 The Future Summit Leadership Awards, held in conjunction with each Future Summit, recognises and supports the next generation of Australian leaders.
 In addition there is an ongoing leadership program that includes a range of networking opportunities, issues workshopping retreats and other activities generated by the participants.